succinctlabs/succinctx/contracts/README.md

 ### Upgrades via EOA

-When the `TIMELOCK` is set to an EOA, you can directly upgrade the proxy proxy contract by setting `UPGRADE_VIA_EOA=TRUE`, changing the `CREATE2_SALT` (or bytecode) of your previous implementation contract, and then running `script/deploy.sh` again.
+When the `TIMELOCK` is set to an EOA, you can directly upgrade the proxy contract by setting `UPGRADE_VIA_EOA=TRUE`, changing the `CREATE2_SALT` (or bytecode) of your previous implementation contract, and then running `script/deploy.sh` again.

 ### Upgrades via Timelock & Guardian